 - In order to make a smooth silky gravy, not only do you want to strain your drippings but you want to make sure it’s hot before adding it to the butter and flour.
 That will allow for easier blending and much smoother consistency.

 - Taste as you go.
 The seasonings can make or break your gravy!
 Season to your liking but making sure to test it along the way.

 - Once you get this easy turkey gravy recipe down, you can then start to get creative with your additions.
-Use the giblets for delicious giblet gravy and add fresh herbs like thyme, rosemary, sage.
+Use the turkey giblets for delicious giblet gravy and add fresh herbs like thyme, rosemary, sage.

-- Add some cream for an even creamier taste experience.
+- Add some heavy cream for an even creamier taste experience.

 Homemade Turkey Gravy

 - 3 cups pan drippings (can subsidize with chicken broth)